 Novagraaf is very proud to be working with Gabicci, a heritage brand from the 1970s.
 Alastair Rawlence explains the role of IP in the revival of a beloved fashion brand.

 Mexico has become the latest country to deposit its instrument of accession to the International Design system, following Israel, Samoa and Vietnam last year.
 The growth of the system is only good news for businesses operating internationally.

 Counterfeit activity is a threat to all modern businesses, affecting their profits, their reputation and, in some cases, the safety of their consumers.
 This white paper sets out five steps to success when targeting the trade in fakes, and provides answers to some frequently asked questions

-The EU has agreed a further extension to 31 October with the option for the UK to leave earlier if the Prime Minister can secure support for the withdrawal deal.
+The EU has agreed a further extension to 31 January 2020 with the option for the UK to leave earlier if the Prime Minister can secure support for the withdrawal deal.
 Does this mean a no-deal Brexit is now off the table?